 3. DEVELOP PUBLIC CHARGING:

 Corporate and government offices need to provide metered L2 charging for employees.
-DCFC will not be a big concern on the upcoming EV s where its batteries are having over 40 kWh of energy which is the need of a full week of the majority.
+DCFC will not be a big concern in the upcoming EVs where its batteries are having over 40 kWh of energy which is the need of a full week for the majority.

 4. FAVORABLE TARIFF: